davmirand/tuning_mod/userspace/readme.txt

 		Notes on using the Tuning Module
 		----------------------------------
 **Important Note:**
-- Before starting tuning Module edit the file "user_config.txt" and specify the name of the NIC
+- Before starting the Tuning Module, edit the file "user_config.txt" and specify the
-- you are going to use on the line marked 'nic_to_use'
+- name of the NIC you are going to use on the line marked 'nic_to_use'

 - To start the Tuning Module type 'sudo ./userdtn_adm start'
 - To stop the Tuning Module type 'sudo ./userdtn_adm stop'

+- To see what options can be changed dynamically, including debug levels,  type "./tuncli"

 Additional Notes:
 There are 6 files that are used in conjunction with the Tuning Module: